puentesci/puentesci.github.io/BUSINESS_CONTENT.md

 **Required Navigation Items:**
 1. Home
 2. About
-3. Services
+3. Products
-4. Products
+4. Contact

-5. Contact
+**Note:** Services tab has been removed as requested

 ---